sireeshdevaraj/Image-attack-detection-with-enhancement/Readme.md

 ![](https://github.com/sireeshdevaraj/Image-attack-detection-with-enhancement/blob/master/assets/blurring.png)

 ## NOISE REDUCTION:
 + Image noise is random variation of brightness or color information in the images captured.
-It is degradation in image signal caused by external sources.Images containing multiplicative noise have the characteristic that the brighter the area the noisier it.
+It is degradation in image signal caused by external sources.
++ Images containing multiplicative noise have the characteristic that the brighter the area the noisier it.
 ![](https://github.com/sireeshdevaraj/Image-attack-detection-with-enhancement/blob/master/assets/Noise%20reduction.png)

 ## POWER LAW TRANSFORMATION: